View basket (0 items $0.00)

 Some people’s heads need more height than a blanket or block can supply.
 In that case, he/she can rest his/her head on a block turned on its end, as in version 3.

-Strengthening Your Back Body
+Asana to Strengthening Your Back Body

 I would also add that strengthening your upper back and neck muscles would be beneficial because those can become weak from slouching.
 Regularly practicing Locust Pose (Salabasana) would easily do the trick.
 Just be sure that when you lift your head in this pose not to cause strain by bending your neck back too far (this is especially true if you have head-forward syndrome).